Graves' Disease

 2. Radioactive iodine ablation

 Destroying the thyroid with radiation, called radioiodine ablation, is a permanent way to treat hyperthyroidism.
 The amount of radiation used is small.
 Radioiodine is given in liquid or capsule form, and it works by destroying much of the thyroid tissue.
 This takes about 6 to 18 weeks.
-People with Graves' disease may have their eye symptoms worsen after therapy and it is contraindicated with Graves’ ophthalmopathy.
-Also females who want to became pregnant and children should not be given radioactive iodine.
+People with Graves' disease may have their eye symptoms worsen after therapy, and it is contraindicated in Graves’ ophthalmopathy.
+Also, females who want to become pregnant and children should not be given radioactive iodine.

 3. Total Thyroidectomy.

-If surgery is considered, the evidence-based criteria support total thyroidectomy (rather then partial or subtotal) as the surgical technique of choice for Graves' disease.
+If surgery is considered, the evidence-based criteria support total thyroidectomy (rather than partial or subtotal) as the surgical technique of choice for Graves' disease.

-The benefits of the surgery would include a quick recovery from the disease, absence of toxic effect from medical therapy or radioactive iodine therapy.
+The benefits of the surgery would include a quick recovery from the disease, absence of toxic effects from medical therapy or radioactive iodine therapy.
 The downside to surgical therapy would include small, 1% in a hands of experience surgeon, rate of complications and presence of a small scar.
-These would include 1% rate of hoarseness (injury to the vocal cords nerve), 1% low calcium level, and 0.5% rate of bleeding or infection.
-In hands of the experience thyroid surgeon those side effects is minimal and scar is very small, as opposite to low volume surgeon when complication rate could be approaching 10%.
+These would include 1% rate of hoarseness (injury to the vocal cord nerve), 1% low calcium level, and a 0.5% rate of bleeding or infection.
+In the hands of experienced thyroid surgeons, those side effects are minimal, and the scar is very small; by contrast, with a low-volume surgeon, the complication rate could approach 10%.

 Absolute indications for surgery include the following: